-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-The purpose of Home and Community-based Services (HCBS) STAR+PLUS Waiver (SPW) Adult Foster Care (AFC) is to promote the availability of appropriate services in a home-like environment for individuals who are aging and who have disabilities to enhance the dignity, independence, individuality, privacy, choice and decision-making ability of a member.
+The purpose of the STAR+PLUS Home and Community Based Services (HCBS) program adult foster care (AFC) is to promote the availability of appropriate services in a home-like environment for members who are aging and who have disabilities to enhance the dignity, independence, individuality, privacy, choice and decision-making ability of a member.

-The HCBS SPW requires each AFC member to have enough living space to guarantee their privacy, dignity and independence.
+The STAR+PLUS HCBS program requires each AFC member to have enough living space to guarantee his or her privacy, dignity and independence.

 7112 MCO Contracting Options